Chart Color Schemes

 An assessment of population growth drivers in Kyabram reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kyabram's population was approximately 11,574 as of November 2025.
-This figure represents an increase of 453 people from the 2021 Census count of 11,121 individuals.
-The growth is inferred from ABS estimated resident population data of 10,898 in June 2024 and validated new addresses since the Census date.
-Kyabram's population density was 15.7 persons per square kilometer as of November 2025.
-Between 2021 and 2025, Kyabram's growth rate exceeded that of its SA3 area (1.3%) and SA4 region, indicating strong population growth in the area.
-Overseas migration was the primary driver of this growth during recent periods.
+Kyabram's population, as of November 2025, is approximately 11,574.
+This figure represents an increase of 453 people since the 2021 Census, which reported a population of 11,121.
+The growth was inferred from the estimated resident population of 10,898 in June 2024 and an additional 311 validated new addresses since the Census date.
+This results in a population density ratio of 15.7 persons per square kilometer.
+Kyabram's growth rate of 4.1% since the 2021 census exceeded that of its SA3 area (1.3%) and SA4 region, positioning it as a growth leader.
+Overseas migration was the primary driver of population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by these data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Nationally, non-metropolitan areas are projected to have above-median population growth, with Kyabram expected to increase by 1,861 persons to reach a total of 13,435 individuals by 2041, marking a 10.1% overall increase over the 17-year period.
+Nationally, non-metropolitan areas are projected to have above median population growth, with Kyabram expected to increase by 1,861 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 10.1% over the 17 years.

 Frequently Asked Questions - Population